aoloe/cpp-qt-ui-cmake/README.md

 $ make
 ```

 This will create the `sample-app` executable.
+You can run it with `./sample-app` and if everything is correct, it will silently run without any output.

 ### Create a Qt Application